f3d-app/f3d/.github/ISSUE_TEMPLATE/new_release.md

 - Check the following
   - The name of the window is `f3d` at all time
   - Python provides suggestions whenever the "Tab" key is pressed

+Android testing protocol:

+- Uninstall any F3D app
+- Download and install APK of your architecture (`arm64-v8a` most likely)
+- Open a supported file from a different app, select F3D and make sure you can interact with it
+- Touch the big `+` button, browse to a supported file and open it.
+Make sure you can interact with it

 Webassembly testing protocol: